-- 5.1 There shall be a minimum of two Soo Junior Greyhound Girls Hockey teams in U15, U18 divisions, if the following criteria are met: - A coach has applied for the position and, - There are enough girls wanting to play at that level. - 5.2 The Sault Female Hockey Association Executive along with the Development Committee and the VP Jr. Greyhounds has deemed there are enough skilled players to field a higher carded team then house league. - 5.3 All other (U9, U11, U13) second Soo Junior Greyhound Girls Hockey teams will be offered based off whether enough exist at the first teams' tryout. - 5.4 The coaching applications and selection process shall be the same as the first Soo Junior Greyhound Girls Hockey teams. - 5.5 All Soo Junior Greyhound Girls Hockey team tryouts will be decided annually by the Association Executive.

-- 5.6 The primary Soo Junior Greyhound Girls Hockey team will inform the Vice President of Jr. Greyhounds Girls Hockey at what level they intend to play A/AA, no later than August 1 of that season. - 5.7 The second team must be a minimum of one division lower than the first categorized team. - 5.8 Any considerations for reclassifications for any teams registered with the OWHA shall be submitted in writing to the Vice President of Jr. Greyhounds for approval and submissions, and the Vice President of JR. Greyhounds will inform the Registrar.
+- 5.1 There shall be two Soo Junior Greyhound Girls Hockey teams at the U18 level, if the following criteria are met: - A coach has been selected for the position and, - There are enough girls to support two rep teams and a DS team wanting to play at that - 5.2 (U11, U13, U15) Will have one Soo Junior Greyhound Girls Hockey team.
+Tier two teams will be considered once until there are three (3) House League teams with a minimum of 12 players on each team.
+Three (3) House League teams with a minimum of 12 players must be maintained for a Tier 2 team to be considered at these levels.
+Wildcats Selects will be offered at U11, U13 and - 5.3 The coaching applications and selection process shall be the same as the first Soo Junior Greyhound Girls Hockey teams. - 5.4 All Soo Junior Greyhound Girls Hockey team tryouts will be decided annually by the Association Executive. - 5.5 The primary Soo Junior Greyhound Girls Hockey team will inform the VP Jr. Greyhounds at what level they intend to play A/AA, no later than August 1 of that season.
+If it is decided that the team will play AA, they will have time to play a minimum of two sanction games before October. - 5.6 The second team must be a minimum of one division lower than the first categorized team. - 5.7 Any considerations for reclassifications for any teams registered with the OWHA shall be submitted in writing to the Vice President Jr. Greyhounds for approval and submissions, and the Vice President Jr. Greyhounds will inform the Registrar.